Top Pick: JessEm 08530

 What Makes a Festool Domino Special

 A Festool DOMINO creates a loose tenon which isn’t uncommon.
-But the speed in which it does it makes it the envy of woodworkers.
+But the speed at which it does it makes it the envy of woodworkers.

-- Make joints on rounded surfaces with optional jig
+• Make joints on rounded surfaces with an optional jig

-- Take the tool to the work vs. traditional mortise and tenons cut in fixed tools
+• Take the tool to work vs. traditional mortise and tenons cut in fixed tools

 Why haven't other tool manufacturers copied the Festool DOMINO?
 Patent protection.
 For the foreseeable future there just isn't an alternative imitation that cuts the unique through tenon.